Contents

 • Industrial

-• The rapidly growing renewable energy field
+• The rapidly growing field

 Many choose to become contractors, overseeing their own projects and businesses, while others find fulfilling roles in maintenance within larger organizations.